blackcodedmidi/blackcodedmidi.github.io/index.md

 </video>

-We are creating a concise language that dictates the generation of new MIDI data.
-Mathematical generators for note's duration, timbre and velocity, translators from other formats and media, and sequencers for the misuse of our own midi players.
+But mainly we are creating a concise language that dictates the generation of new MIDI data.
+Mathematical generators for note's duration, instrument and velocity, translators from other formats and media, and sequencers for the misuse of our own midi players.
 We expect to expand all this into a collaborative playground, combining it with other livecoded languages, as we already made with [Flok](https://github.com/munshkr/flok)

-For now, from only a tiny formula, the results can be quite surprising both visual and musically:
+For now, with only a tiny formula, the results can be quite surprising both visual and musically:

 <video width="100%" controls>